The Autumn Equinox is Here! Wait, What's the Autumn Equinox?

-This story was updated on September 15, 2017 as the 2017 Autumn Equinox approaches.

 Winter is officially coming.
 The Northern Hemisphere blew by the longest day of the year with June’s summer solstice and is now coming up on the September equinox—the day when the sun passes directly over Earth’s Equator.
+(See gorgeous pictures that celebrate the arrival of fall.)

 For the other half of the planet, September 22 is the vernal equinox, signaling the beginning of spring.